 - Abdominal pain

 - Decreased appetite

 - Feeling dizzy

 - Swollen lymph nodes (glands)

 - Excessive sweating, itching skin or rash

-- Rashes

-Many of these symptoms can be reduced by use of paracetamol around the time of immunisation and over the next 24 hours.
+These symptoms can be reduced by use of paracetamol around the time of immunisation and over the next 24 hours.
 We would not routinely recommend the use of ibuprofen or other anti-inflammatory medication at this time.

-After immunisation with the Pfizer vaccine, difficulty sleeping has been observed in fewer than 1 in 100 people, and weakness of the muscles on one side of the face has been observed in fewer than 1 in 1000 people.
+After immunisation with the BNT162b2 (Pfizer/BioNTech) vaccine, difficulty sleeping has been observed in fewer than 1 in 100 people, and weakness of the muscles on one side of the face has been observed in fewer than 1 in 1000 people.